Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

-Below we provide performance bounds for the mean time to false alarm and the average detection delay when the samples have density $g$.
-Specifically, we provide bounds on $\Expect_g[\taug]$, where $\Expect_g$ denotes expectation with respect to the probability measure under which all the samples $\{Y_m\}$ have density $g$.
+where $\{Y_i\}$ is an i.i.d. observation sequence.
+The $\taug$ given in \eqref{eq:taug} is a special case of the $\taug$ given in \eqref{t_GLR} with $f_\theta(\cdot)$ replaced by $f_V(\cdot; J)$.
+Below we provide performance bounds for the mean time to false alarm and the average detection delay when the samples are drawn from a density $g$.
+Specifically, we provide bounds on $\Expect_g[\taug]$, where $\Expect_g$ denotes expectation with respect to the probability measure under which all the samples $\{Y_i\}$ have density $g$.
 When the density $g$ is close to $f_{\theta_0}$, the expression $\Expect_g[\taug]$ can be interpreted as an estimate of the mean time to false alarm.
 When the density $g$ is close to $f_{\theta}$, for some $\theta$ with $|\theta-\theta_0| \geq \epsilon$, then the expression $\Expect_g[\taug]$ can be interpreted as an estimate of the average time to change detection.

-\subsubsection{Mean Time to False Alarm}
+\subsection{Mean Time to False Alarm}

 We first provide a lower bound on $\mathsf{E}_g[\taug]$ when $g$ is not necessarily equal to $f_{\theta_0}$, but is close to $f_{\theta_0}$ in a particular sense.
 The closeness is characterized through the following three assumptions.